buckferbwild/ModernWordPressWebsite/README.md

     $this->template->include('partials.footer');
 }
 ```
-Then, we have a variable in our pages/home view with all posts.
+Then, we have a variable in our home view with all the posts.
 Let's use it:
 ```php
 // views/pages/home.php
 foreach ($posts as $post) {